pengxiaoywan/MatchVNE/README.md

-Step 1: Download the ALIB_Utility tool unzip(alib utility in par with python 2.7) and copy it to the execution drive. <br />
+Step 1: Download the ALIB_Utility tool [1] (alib utility in par with python 2.7) and copy it to the execution drive. <br />
 1a.
 Configure the alib by following the steps mentioned in the link(https://github.com/vnep-approx/alib).<br />
 1b.
 Generate the input.pickle file and save it in the P3_ALIB_MASTER\input path.
 1b.
 Make sure "P3_ALIB_MASTER\input" path contain senario_RedBestel.pickle.
 If not, generate the substrate network scenario for senario_RedBestel in folder P3_ALIB_MASTER\input and this pickle file contains substrate network information.<br />

 Step 2: Download  MatchVNE and keep it in the drive where P3_ALIB_MASTER is present.
 The  MatchVNE  file contains all executable files related to the proposed and baseline approaches. <br />
 DAA.py -> The Main file related to the proposed MatchVNE approach.<br />
 greedy.py -> The Main file related to the VNE-MWF baseline approach.<br />
-Rethinking.py ->  The Main file related to the  DPGA baseline approach.<br />
+Rethinking.py ->  The Main file related to the  DPGA baseline approach [2].<br />

 Step 3: In vne_u.py, we can set the various parameters related to Virtual network requests(VNRs).<br />